Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 These were the six best ways to get inspiration for images and prompts with Midjourney!

-I'm sure you will find one or two (or more) of these tips useful in order to create amazing images.
+I'm sure you will find one or two (or more) of these tips helpful to create amazing images.

 If you have any questions or know any other great tips to get inspiration, let us know by commenting below.